Author, Mike Smith

 On a SWIFT transfer of say £120,000, say your bank added a 3% exchange rate margin.

 That means they’ve charged you £3,600 just off the exchange rate.

 Another important consideration is that the banks won’t provide you with any help on the timing of your SWIFT transfer.

 Because exchange rates are continuously fluctuating, timing can be critical.

-Some money transfer specialists, such as ourselves, are happy to discuss what's happening in the currency market and let you know when the rate moves in your favour.
+Some money transfer specialists, such as ourselves, are happy to monitor rates for you and let you know when the rate moves in your favour.